2011–12 Heart of Midlothian F.C. season

-The 2011–12 season was the 115th season of competitive football by Heart of Midlothian, and their 29th consecutive season in the top level of Scottish football, competing in the Scottish Premier League.
+The 2011–12 season was the 131st season of competitive football by Heart of Midlothian, and their 29th consecutive season in the top level of Scottish football, competing in the Scottish Premier League.
 Hearts also competed in the Europa League, Scottish Cup & the Scottish League Cup.

-Summary

-Season
+Overview

 Hearts finished fifth in the Scottish Premier League.
 They reached the Play Off Round of the Europa League, the third round of the League Cup and won the Scottish Cup after a 5–1 victory over Edinburgh Derby rivals Hibernian.